 We operate on a strict ‘need to know’ basis for all data that we work with, and that is particularly true for any personal data.
 The only people/organizations that are granted access to personal data are:

-- Our web hosting technology supplier (currently Exact Hosting) who provides the physical server infrastructures that our website operates on.
+- Our web hosting technology supplier (currently WP Engine hosting) who provides the physical server infrastructures that our website operates on.

 - An automated spam detection service which may check through visitor comments.